-That fact was reinforced by the call last week by Hugh Orde, Northern Ireland's most senior police officer, to ask for army special forces to help monitor them.
+A fact reinforced by the call last week by Hugh Orde, Northern Ireland's top policeman, to ask for army special forces to help monitor them.

 He knew they were growing more threatening but the bigger danger was the split in their ranks, making them harder to follow and trace.

-Sinn Fein, the main Republican party and linked closely to the IRA, warned against the move.
+Sinn Fein, the main Republican party and linked closely to the IRA, warned against it.
 It said special forces being deployed was never good and should be avoided.